 My name is Tawnya, and I’m a personal finance blogger that likes to eat out.

 There, I said it, and it’s true.
-Although I’m trying to cut back on my eating out, I’m single and really don’t like to cook.
+Although I’m trying to cut back on my eating out, I’m single and really don’t like to cook (although I’m learning to use my crockpot).
+I also struggle with food waste on the foods I do buy for my home because I can’t eat it fast enough.
 That, combined with my busy schedule, means I regularly grab a quick bite to eat on the run rather than make a meal.

 Although I do eat out a lot, I’m typically very frugal and look to save money wherever I can.
 It also helps that I have the option of eating lunch for free every day at work, which greatly reduces my necessary food spending.